geeky1Coder/Mock_Test_Simulator/README.md

 # Mock Test Simulator

-Mock Test Simulator is a Python-based application designed to simulate mock tests.
+Mock Test Simulator is a JS-based application designed to simulate mock tests.
 This tool allows users to create, manage, and take mock tests for various subjects, providing an interactive and user-friendly interface.

 ## Table of Contents
 - [Features](#features)